akwesimerit/Ghana-Fare-Avoidance-Railway/README.md

-# AMA-Transport-Choice-Congestion
+# Ghana-Fare-Avoidance-Railway
-Exploring the 2023 HTS dataset to analyze transport mode choices (e.g., trotros) and factors in AMA, linking to road congestion.
-Supports my thesis on railway modernization’s impact on traffic.
-Includes EDA and advanced analyses for public policy insights.
+Exploring WVS Wave 6 (Ghana) to analyze fare avoidance attitudes and their link to traffic congestion across Ghana.
+Supports my thesis on public perceptions of railway modernization to ease congestion.
+Includes EDA and advanced analyses for policy insights.
+(234 characters)